- Carbon Trading

 Discussions about this kind of agriculture should and, most probably, will continue.
 These discussions bring about a deeper understanding of the concept.
 Globalization has made farmers aware of opportunities to enhance their income through this agriculture.
 Globalization has also led to an increasing number of public policies around the world to encourage the sustainable use of natural resources – soil is a natural resource.
 Governments can play vital roles in conserving ecosystems by developing policies on sustainable agriculture.
 They can develop policies that associate carbon sequestration and watershed protection with these methods and create incentives to promote their adoption among farmers.

 The globalization of sustainable agriculture has also led many people to understand how this method plays a role in ensuring food security and combating climate change.
 The increased understanding among people will lead to an increase in demand for these agricultural products.
 These increases in demand will encourage more farmers to adopt sustainable agriculture practices.
-With a majority of farmers practicing sustainable agriculture, we’ll have a better chance of overcoming global challenges like world hunger, food insecurity, carbon emissions, and changing land use.
+With a majority of farmers practising sustainable agriculture, we’ll have a better chance of overcoming global challenges like world hunger, food insecurity, carbon emissions, and changing land use.